MobileEssentials/MSBuilder/README.md

 > to the last successful build (or published nuget) +1 in the patch component, so that the next
 > build can successfully build and publish it.
 > Otherwise, even if the build will be triggered (since the condition on step 4. will detect
-> it matches the HEAD), applying the commit count on top of the last change (zero, since this is
+> it matches the HEAD), applying the commit count on top of the lastest change (zero, since this is
 > the actual commit that changes it!) to the patch component may result in a smaller version # than
-> the last one.
+> the lastest published nuget package for the block.
+This causes a build error with a clear message,
+> so it's easy to catch, though.
+Just make sure you build locally at least once to ensure everything
+> is OK.

 ## Contributing